eddiejaoude/stargate/README.md

 ## Phase 1 Goals

-- Video tutorial 5-10min of using Stargate (serverless)
+- A video tutorial (ideally, 5-10 min) on how to use Stargate (serverless)
 - CRUD usage of Stargate
 - Discord Bot (bio, social links, timezone)